open-telemetry/oteps/text/0156-columnar-encoding.md

 OTLP and OTLP Arrow protocols can be used together and can use the same TCP port.
-To do so, in addition to the 3 existing services (`MetricsService`, `LogsService` and `TraceService`), we introduce the service `EventsService` (see [this protobuf specification](#appendix-a---protocol-buffer-definitions) for more details) exposing a single API endpoint named `EventStream`.
+To do so, in addition to the 3 existing services (`MetricsService`, `LogsService` and `TraceService`), we introduce the service `ArrowStreamService` (see [this protobuf specification](#appendix-a---protocol-buffer-definitions) for more details) exposing a single API endpoint named `ArrowStream`.
 This endpoint is based on a bidirectional streaming protocol.
-The ingress side is a `BatchEvents` stream encoding a batch of events into a set of Apache Arrow buffers (more specifically [Arrow IPC format](#arrow-ipc-format)).
-The egress side is a `BatchStatus` stream reporting asynchronously the status of each `BatchEvents` previously sent.
+The ingress side is a `BatchArrowRecords` stream encoding a batch of Apache Arrow buffers (more specifically [Arrow IPC format](#arrow-ipc-format)).
+The egress side is a `BatchStatus` stream reporting asynchronously the status of each `BatchArrowRecords` previously sent.

-After establishing the underlying transport the client starts sending telemetry data using the `EventStream` request.
+After establishing the underlying transport the client starts sending telemetry data using the `ArrowStream` request.
 The
-client continuously sends `BatchEvent`'s messages over the opened stream to the server and expects to receive continuously
+client continuously sends `BatchArrowRecords`'s messages over the opened stream to the server and expects to receive continuously
 `BatchStatus`'s messages from the server as illustrated by the following sequence diagram: